akabe1/taskHijacker/README.md

     set to "true"

 (3) when the victim APK presents a main activity configured witouth any of the possible Task
     Hijacking fixes.
-This is because in Android the main activity at startup behave as if it has an Intent configured with the flag "FLAG_ACTIVITY_NEW_TASK"
+This is because in Android the main activity at startup behaves as if it has an Intent configured with the flag "FLAG_ACTIVITY_NEW_TASK"

 (4) when the malicious APK is configured with an activity having both the flag "allowTaskReparenting"